tshort/StaticCompiler.jl/README.md

 * GC-tracked allocations and global variables do work with `compile`, but the way they are implemented is brittle and can be dangerous.
 Allocate with care.
 * GC-tracked allocations and global varaibles do *not* work with `compile_executable` (yet).
 * Type unstable code is not yet supported.
+* Throwing errors is not currently supported.
+In the meantime, consider wrapping possible errors with [ErrorTypes.jl](https://github.com/jakobnissen/ErrorTypes.jl)
 * Doesn't currently work on Windows.
 * If you find any other limitations, let us know.
 There's probably lots.